Closed for the year.

-Bulbils can be found in the Product section, just look in the individual varieties that you are interested in.
+Garlic bulbil selections can be found in the SHOPPING CART, just look in the individual garlic varieties that you are interested in.

 My preferred method of growing garlic from bulbils is to plant in raised beds in short rows running across the bed.
 Small bulbils can be crowded together, while larger ones like an inch or so of space between them.
 Leave a few inches of space between each row to facilitate weeding with a narrow hoe.